 These steps won’t guarantee that you’re able to hold the true at-fault driver responsible, but they make it substantially easier to attempt to do so — and they bolster your chances if you are the one being blamed instead.

-What Do I Need to Prove a “Phantom Driver” Caused My Accident?
+How Do You Prove a “Phantom Driver” Caused Your Accident?

 Here’s how the state of Georgia approaches no-contact car accidents: